mgaiduk/flink/pyflink/01_wordcount/Readme.md

 - We split a line into words - this is a map operation.
 This means that for every one message in the input kafka topic, we generate 0, 1 or many output messages
 - We add a bogus `1` counter to every word to make it easier to aggregate later
 - We group entries by `word`, sending all entries with the same word to the same worker
 - We perform `reduce` operation.
 It takes in a binary operator that tells it how to perform "sum" over two objects, yielding another object of the same class.
-Flink will apply this operation in some order to all input messages, outputting 1 output message per each input message, with the total word count for that word so far.
+Flink will apply this operation in some order to all input messages, outputting 1 message per each input message, with the total word count for that word so far.

 Note that without windows, `reduce` operation uses `global state`: it saves current total wordcount for every word encountered so far.
 The job can potentially run for months and years, and encounter millions of unique "words".
 Because of this, it is better to have checkointing mechanism to save this state in case of worker failures, and ttl mechanism to prevent it from growing indefinitely.
 Unfortunately, there is no way to specify `ttl` to this simple version of reduce function; we'll have to rewrite it to a `process` function with custom state handling.
 Because of this, it is better to introduce windowing into the pipeline, so that state is only kept for the duration of the window:
 ```python